JEFworks-Lab/jefworks-lab.github.io/_posts/2022-11-08-3d-animation-of-the-brain-in-r.md

     ## [1]   0 959  97 735 836 873

-The Allen Brain Atlas also has a mapping of all these structure IDs to acronyms as well as colors used in their [interactive atlas viewer](https://atlas.brain-map.org/atlas?atlas=602630314).
-Let’s parse through to get the information in a table format.
+The Allen Brain Atlas also has a mapping of all these structure IDs to acronyms as well as colors used in their [interactive atlas viewer](https://atlas.brain-map.org/atlas?atlas=602630314) and other info.
+We cam parse through to get the acronym and color information corresponding to structure IDs info in a table format.

 ``` r
 url <- 'http://api.brain-map.org/api/v2/structure_graph_download/1.json'